mineshmathew/IndicSceneTextRendering/README.md

 ## Fonts
 Fonts need to be installed  on the machine where you render the images.
 Easiest option is to copy fonts to .fonts directory in your home directory and then run `fc-cache` command from terminal.
 Rendering using Pango + IM , require that a font is  installed.
 Wee use Pango since none of the tools/libraries which we tried out  back then could render Indian scripts correctly.
-The ordering of Unicodes were getting messed up with other libraries
+The ordering of Unicodes were getting messed up with other libraries.<br>

 Use `fc-list` command in Unix to get the font list and the fontnames in this list must be the ones you use with the rendering script